epfldata/sc-public/list-dsl/README.md

 ### The Compilation Pipeline

 In order to define offline transformations, we need to add them to the pipeline of the `MyCompiler` object defined earlier.
-In the following example, we extend `MyCompiler`'s pipeline with a transformer `MyTransformer` which definition is detailed later on:
+In the following example, we extend `MyCompiler`'s pipeline with a transformer `MyTransformer`, which definition is detailed below.

 ```scala
 import sc.pardis.optimization.RecursiveRuleBasedTransformer